Skip naar content

 • Knowledge of the pupils on discrimination and minorities (knowledge)

-Test for the students Before and one month after the lesson cycle School organisation: Participating schools are better able to offer inclusive education, by embedding the online toolbox in curricula.
+School organisation: Participating schools are better able to offer inclusive education, by embedding the online toolbox in curricula.
 Percentage of programmes which have included modules in the citizenship education curriculum

 • Analysis of curricula for citizenship education;